linzhi2013/bold_identification/README.md

 **Important**

-If you do not how to install Python packages, please refer to `https://packaging.python.org/tutorials/installing-packages/`.
-If you want to learn more about Python, please go to `https://docs.python.org/3/`.
+This package relies on Python3.5 or hihger version.
+If you do not have Python3 installed, please intall it first.
+If you do not know how to install Python packages, please refer to `https://packaging.python.org/tutorials/installing-packages/`.
+Please go to `https://docs.python.org/3/` to learn more about Python.
 I cannot offer any support for such kind of problems.

 ## 1 Introduction